mlehotay/ier/IER-paper/IER-paper.md

 ## **1. Introduction**

-Philosophical accounts of consciousness are commonly framed by a dilemma.
-Either experience is treated as ontologically fundamental—requiring additional substances, properties, or laws—or it is treated as explanatorily dispensable, reduced to functional, representational, or behavioral descriptions that omit what experience itself is.
+The philosophy of mind has long been structured by a dilemma.
+Either experience is treated as ontologically fundamental—requiring additional substances, properties, or laws—or it is treated as explanatorily dispensable, reduced to functional, representational, or behavioral descriptions that leave experience itself out.

-Informational Experiential Realism (IER) rejects this dilemma by advancing a **strict identity claim**.
+This paper rejects that dilemma by advancing a **strict identity claim**.
 It does not attempt to explain how experience emerges from non-experiential matter, nor does it attempt to eliminate experience by redescribing its correlates.
 Instead, it identifies experience with a particular way certain physical systems operate.

-This paper has a deliberately narrow aim.
-It does not offer a theory of phenomenology, agency, meaning, or ethics.
-It does not propose diagnostic tests or empirical markers.
+The aim is deliberately narrow.
+The paper does not offer a phenomenology, a neuroscience, a psychology, or a method of detection.
 It does not argue that any particular system is experiential.
-Its sole purpose is to articulate and defend the coherence of a **closed, non-bridgeable identity claim** for experience.
+Its task is to articulate and defend the coherence of a **closed, non-bridgeable identity thesis** for experience within a physically monist ontology.

 ---